-In 1996, Leo Benvenuti and Steve Rudnick (Damon, the Santa Clause franchise) wrote a script that riffed on Jordan’s ill-fated retirement to baseball’s minor leagues with a collision that seemed like Mars Attacks! and Who Framed Roger Rabbit? had a cinematic baby.
-Directed by Joe Pytka (whose real claim to fame is critically-recognized commercials), the film allowed the world to see Jordan and his pals Charles Barkley and Bill Murray in a different sort of light.
+Back in 1996, Leo Benvenuti and Steve Rudnick (the?Santa Clause?franchise) wrote a script that riffed on Jordan’s ill-fated retirement to baseball’s minor leagues with a collision that gave a Who Killed Roger Rabbit? -type vibe to basketball, aliens, and Jordan.
+Directed by Joe Pytka (whose real claim to fame is critically-recognized commercials for athletes like Tiger Woods and Jordan, sending over eighty commercials to Super Bowl weekend), the film allowed the world to see Jordan, Charles Barkley, Larry Bird, and other NBA stars in a different light.

-It is still my favorite sports movie that’s not really a sports movie.
-And it has the greatest soundtrack one could possibly imagine for a film from 1996, with Coolio, Steve Miller Band, and many more – including R. Kelly’s “I Believe I Can Fly” – on the record.
+The film has the greatest soundtrack one could possibly imagine for a film from 1996, with Coolio, Steve Miller Band, and many more – including R. Kelly’s “I Believe I Can Fly” – on the record.
 (The year the film came out, I was volunteering at a summer camp for homeless children – they demanded I play the song on repeat which meant fast forwarding the ‘B’ side song thanks to those things called cassette tapes!)
-In fact, the special features of this twenty-year anniversary includes the music videos for Seal’s “Fly Like An Eagle” (seriously, what is Seal up to these days?) and “Hit ‘Em High (The Monstars’ Anthem)” (B-Real, Busta Rhymes, Coolio, LL Cool J & Method Man).
-For real-io.
+In fact, the special features of this 4K HD release include the music videos of Seal’s “Fly Like an Eagle” and the cast’s “Monstars’ Anthem Hit ‘Em High.”

 Wayne Knight (Seinfeld) provides some laughs as Jordan’s bumbling publicist, but this mostly Jordan and Bugs Bunny working together.
 For this release, the commentary is by Bugs himself, with Daffy Duck and Pytka.
 The other special features include the featurette “Jammin’ with Bugs Bunny and Michael Jordan.”